ZeegCL/Powershell-Tools/README.md

-# PS-BlockThisUser
+#Powershell-Tools

-Powershell script to restrict features for a user in your Windows PC
+Various scripts to help you solve some troubles with your Windows PC